-Because the virtual router uses the IP address of the physical interface of Router A, Router A is the master VRRP router, while routers B and C function as backup VRRP routers.
+Because the virtual router uses the IP address of the physical interface of Router A, Router A is the primary VRRP router, while routers B and C function as backup VRRP routers.
 Clients 1 through 3 are configured with the default gateway IP address of 10.10.0.1.
-As the master router, Router A forwards packets sent to its IP address.
-If the master virtual router fails, the router configured with the higher priority becomes the master virtual router and provides uninterrupted service for the LAN hosts.
-When Router A recovers, it becomes the master virtual router again.
+As the primary router, Router A forwards packets sent to its IP address.
+If the primary virtual router fails, the router configured with the higher priority becomes the primary virtual router and provides uninterrupted service for the LAN hosts.
+When Router A recovers, it becomes the primary virtual router again.

-In some cases, during an inherit session, there is a small time frame during which two routers are in Master-Master state.
+In some cases, during an inherit session, there is a small time frame during which two routers are in Primary-Primary state.
 In such cases, the VRRP groups that inherit the state do send out VRRP advertisements every 120 seconds.
-So, it takes the routers up to 120 seconds to recover after moving to Master-Backup state from Master-Master state.
+So, it takes the routers up to 120 seconds to recover after moving to Primary-Backup state from Primary-Primary state.

 ACX series routers can support up to 64 VRRP group entries.
 These can be a combination of IPv4 or IPv6 families.
 If either of the family (IPv4 or IPv6) is solely configured for VRRP, then 64 unique VRRP group identifiers are supported.
 If both IPv4 and IPv6 families share the same VRRP group, then only 32 unique VRRP identifiers are supported.

 ACX Series routers support VRRP version 3 for IPv6 addresses.